Anyview: Generalizable Indoor 3D Object Detection with Variable Frames: Related Work

 \textbf{RGBD-based 3D object detection:} RGBD camera is the mainstream 3D sensor for indoor scene understanding tasks.
-Existing RGBD-based 3D object detection methods take in monocular RGB-D image~\cite{Silberman2012nyu,song2015sun} or point clouds reconstructed from multi-view RGB-D images (mentioned above).
+Existing RGBD-based 3D object detection methods take in monocular RGB-D image~\cite{xu2024embodiedsam} or point clouds reconstructed from multi-view RGB-D images (mentioned above).
 Here we only review the former methods which make full use of both RGB and depth information.
 Prior methods broadly fall into three categories: 2D-driven, 3D-driven, and modal fusion.
-2D-driven methods~\cite{deng2017amodal,xu2018pointfusion} first detect object in images and then use the results to assist search in 3D space.
-Pahwa \emph{et al.} \cite{pahwa2016locating} proposed to utilize per-frame depth information and multi-view scene information to obtain accurate 3D object suggestions and generate 3D bounding boxes for potential 3D regions of interest.
+2D-driven methods~\cite{xu2018pointfusion} first detect object in images and then use the results to assist search in 3D space.
 Kundu \emph{et al.} \cite{kundu20183d} presented a microscopic rendering and comparison loss by employing voxel patterns to represent 3D objects, which allows 3D shapes and poses to be learned via 2D supervision.
+However, there is still a huge performance gap between RGBD-based methods and point cloud-based methods.
 The most common approach to 3D-driven is to feed image information into a 3D feature extraction network as an additional channel to a point cloud or voxel.
-Song \emph{et al.} \cite{song2014sliding} localized objects on a voxelized point cloud by sliding a 3D detection window, and category information was obtained from RGB pixels attached to the point cloud.
-Song \emph{et al.} \cite{song2016deep} proposed to process RGB-D inputs by sparse convolution and generate 3D proposals, and subsequently determine object categories by a designed joint object recognition network.
+Song \emph{et al.}~\cite{song2014sliding} localized objects on a voxelized point cloud by sliding a 3D detection window, and category information was obtained from RGB pixels attached to the point cloud.
 However, this type of simple point cloud and image combination approach may destroy the fine-grained local geometric structural features of the point cloud, resulting in inefficient fusion between the point cloud and image modalities.

-Modal fusion methods~\cite{liu2022epnet++,qi2020imvotenet} use the geometric correspondence between 2D and 3D to guide the predictions of the network and enrich the representation by concatenating multi-modal features.
-Zhu \emph{et al.} \cite{zhu2022vpfnet} employed virtual point cloud images to effectively bridge the resolution gap between image modality and point cloud modality to address the information loss due to multimodal data fusion.
-Bai \emph{et al.} \cite{bai2022transfusion} employed Transformer to adaptively fuse 3D point cloud proposals with image features and processed difficult samples in the point cloud with an image-guided strategy, effectively improving the robustness of low-quality images.
-However, there is still a huge performance gap between RGBD-based methods and point cloud-based methods.

-\textbf{Multi-sensor 3D object detection:} Recently, multi-sensor fusion has aroused increased interest in the 3D detection community.
-Depending on the fine-grained level of the fusion approach, existing approaches can be classified into region-level and point-level fusion methods.